BonsaiAI/bonsaiai.github.io/source/includes/api-reference/_api-reference.html.md

 # Authentication

 API calls must include an Authorization header.
-The value of this header is your [Access Key][2].
+To retrieve the appropriate [Access Key][5] to use for Authorization, you must retrieve it using the Microsoft authentication library for Python (MSAL).

 #### Headers